 Powerball - Players select five numbers from a field of 1 through 69 and one Powerball number from a field of 1 through 26.
 There are nine prize categories in this game.
 To win the jackpot, players must match all five numbers plus the Powerball number.
-The jackpot prize in this multi-state game reached a record high \$2.04 billion in November 2022, and was won by a single ticket in California.
-Beginning on Monday, August 23, 2021, Powerball added a third weekly drawing.
+The jackpot prize in this multi-state game reached a record high \$2.04 billion in November 2022 and was won by a single ticket in California.
 Jackpots are determined by sales.
 Winning numbers are drawn every Monday, Wednesday, and Saturday at 7:59 p.m.
 PST.

 Mega Millions - Players select five numbers from a field of 1 through 70 and one Mega number from a field of 1 through 25.
 There are nine prize categories in this game.
 To win the jackpot, players must match all five numbers plus the Mega number.
-The jackpot prize in this multi-state game has reached as high as \$1.54 billion in October 2018.
+The jackpot prize in this multi-state game has reached as high as \$1.60 billion in August 2023.
 Jackpots are determined by sales.
 Winning numbers are drawn every Tuesday and Friday at 7:59 p.m.
 PST.